methodphoto/mincc/data/2018/2018-blagdon-hill.md

 title: "Blagdon Hill v The Min"
 gameLocation: "Blagdon Hill"
 gameDate: "05/07/2018"
+shortReport: "The Min won the toss and batted first but only made 139 for 8 wkts in their 40 overs  Blagdon Hill knocked off the runs and replied with 145 for 5 wkts in 26 overs"
 result: "Blagdon Hill won by 5 wkts"
 resultType: "Lost"
 type: "game"
 ---

-Played at {gameLocation} on {gameDate}

-The Min won the toss and batted first but only made 139-8 in their 40 overs  Blagdon Hill knocked off the runs in 26 overs and made 145 for 5 wkts

 ## The Min Innings